THE GOODLANDS - My Debut Novel

 ______________________________________________________

-He was flat on his back and barely conscious when the brown and gray canine roused him with her soft whine and accompanying bad breath, panting in rapid rhythm.
-She had just finished rolling and rubbing on his open backpack and was standing near his side, licking his bloody shoulder.
+e was flat on his back and barely conscious when the brown and gray canine roused him with her soft whine, bad breath, and rapid panting.
+She had just rolled and rubbed her face on his open backpack, stood at his side, and licked his bloody shoulder.
 He flinched as she ratcheted her head sideways and moved her soothing tongue from his shoulder to the open wound on his forehead.

-The lobo looked back, shook her head, and twin strings of slobber created an arc in the twilight.
-Then she trotted confidently into the darkness, accompanied by the scent of her mother, stolen from the human evidence bag.
-She stopped once and emitted a faint whine, then howled for her lost pack as the cries converged with the wind.
+The lobo looked back, shook her head, and twin strings of slobber created an arc in the twilight as she trotted confidently into the darkness, accompanied by the scent of her mother, stolen from the human evidence bag.
+She stopped once and emitted faint whines, then howled for her lost pack as the cries converged with the wind.

 Comments